Optimism high around globe for better 2014, poll says

-NEW YORK Most people around the world are optimistic that 2014 will be better than last year and that the global economy will be stronger, according to a poll.
+NEW YORK Most people around the world are optimistic that 2014 will be better than last year and that the global economy will be stronger, according to a poll released on Monday.

 Seventy-six percent of people in 23 countries questioned by the global research company Ipsos said they had high hopes for the new year, slightly more than in 2013.
 About half said last year was not great for them and their families.

 "People are excited for the New Year.
-I think they still have a bad taste left in their mouths from 2013, with the slim majority saying it was a bad year for them and their families and people a bit worried about the economy," Keren Gottfried, a senior research manager for Ipsos said in an interview on Monday.
+I think they still have a bad taste left in their mouths from 2013, with the slim majority saying it was a bad year for them and their families and people a bit worried about the economy," Keren Gottfried, a senior research manager for Ipsos said in an interview.

 But the overall optimism, she added, "shows people want to look at the world with the glass half-full."

-The poll, which was released on Friday, determined that 53 percent of people around the world believe the global economy will be more robust in 2014, with the sentiment strongest in India, China and Indonesia and weakest in Sweden, France and Italy.
+The poll showed that 53 percent of people around the world believe the global economy will be more robust in 2014, with the sentiment strongest in India, China and Indonesia and weakest in Sweden, France and Italy.

 Only 33 percent of Italians had confidence in the global economy improving, slightly less than the Swedes and the French.